Strathpeffer [1st] (1870-1885)

 Opened on the Dingwall and Skye Railway.

 Note: text in square brackets is added for clarity and was not part of the location's name.

-This was the first station to serve Strathpeffer and was very inconveniently located away from the town and up a hill due to local opposition to taking the line through the town.
+This was the first station to serve Strathpeffer, just under two miles to the south.
+It was inconveniently located away from the town and up a hill due to local opposition (largely Sir William MacKenzie of Coul) to taking the line through the town.

 Muir of Ord

 Other railway and industry locations

 Conon Bridge Viaduct

 Dingwall No 2 LC